AbhijitKhatua/cerebrum/content/Javascript/Objects/Objects.md

 };
 ```

-In this example, we've created an object called `person` with three properties: `name`, `age`, and `city`.
+In this example, we've created an object calle\d `person` with three properties: `name`, `age`, and `city`.
 Each property has a name and a value, separated by a colon.

 Now, let's explore how you can access these properties.
 There are two main ways to access object properties in JavaScript: dot notation and bracket notation.